 The best example of this is Zdeno Chara, who at 37 years old and 255lbs, won the chin-up competition at Boston Bruins fitness testing camp with 37 chin-ups.

-The Relentless Size & Strength is an 12-week Strength & Conditioning program specifically designed for Hockey Players to not only add muscle, but develop the strength that translates to on-ice performance!
+The Relentless Size & Strength Program is a 12-week Strength & Conditioning program specifically designed for Hockey Players to not only add muscle but develop the strength that translates to on-ice performance!